Community organizing: History in Australia

-Community Organizing in Hong Kong
+Community organizing in Hong Kong

-The emergence of community organizing in the 1970s
+Emergence of community organizing in the 1970s

 After the 1966 Star Ferry Riots and 1967 Riots, the British colonial government launched a series of policies to pacify the discontent and strengthen its rule.
 One of the measures was the subvention of "Neighbourhood Level Community Development Project" (NLCDP) in 1978, which is interpreted as an act to manage the pressure groups.
 Social workers were hired to provide activities and promote engagement in areas in shortage of welfare services.
 According to some scholars' view, in contrast with the government's intention, NLCDP then became a site of "radical community organizing movements" that used protest actions.

 The 1970s saw the rise of social and pressure group movements in Hong Kong.
 Many social organizations and pressure groups were formed without the government's subsidy, in turn having more freedom to organize different activities.
 Some organizations were formed by progressive Christians.
 For instance, the Society for Society for Community Organization (SoCO) was formed in 1971.
 Pastors working in the district Tsuen Wan from six denominations formed a fellowship to discuss local issues, and decided to obtain funding from the World Council of Churches to form the Tsuen Wan Ecumenical Social Service Centre (TWESSC) to serve the low-income people in 1973.

 Residents were organized in housing-related movements with demands ranging from improvement of facilities to housing policy.
 One of the examples is the protest of Yau Ma Tei boat people.

 Influence of Saul Alinsky in Hong Kong in the 1970s

-The Asia Committee for People's Organisation(ACPO), influenced by Liberation Theology and Saul Alinsky's concepts, provided both financial support and training to church groups in different parts of Asia such as Hong Kong, Korea, Indonesia and the Philippines.
+The Asia Committee for People's Organisation (ACPO), influenced by Liberation Theology and Saul Alinsky's concepts, provided both financial support and training to church groups in different parts of Asia such as Hong Kong, Korea, Indonesia and the Philippines.
 They invited Alinsky-trained consultants to organize training programmes and also Alinsky himself to Hong Kong in 1971.
 Alinsky's two works, Reveille for Radicals and Rules for Radicals were widely read by university students and social workers.
 Due to Alinsky's influence, the social workers adopted a more aggressive confrontational mode to force the government into actions.